srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 > [The &#8220;don't repeat yourself&#8221; software engineering principle] is
 > important if you want flexible and maintainable software.

+Base classes are one strategy for writing modular controllers.
+This is well suited for framework-level functionality that a team would like to be available to every controller they write.
+Sometimes, it is even a good way to give a specific set of controllers functionality.
+However, this does&#8217;t always work.
+If a controller needs feature A and feature B, then since Objective C doesn&#8217;t support multiple inheritance, it can't get the functionality from both `AViewController` and `BViewController`; another method is needed.

 This article discusses two different methods (that is, strategies) for implementing a module for a `UIViewController` feature.
 First, an example feature specification will be